Australia Canada New Zealand UK USA

 Lone workers in the not-for-profit industry take on various roles within the community.
 Whether it’s working in the public eye or alone with a client, the ability to alert for help is necessary to prevent further conflict from arising.
+GetHomeSafe works with many not-for-profits and charities around the globe to implement a solution that is affordable and practical.

 Not-For-Profit Industry-Specific Requirements